0xAX/linux-insides/Misc/contribute.md

 In the end of this part I want to give you some advice that will describe what to do and what not to do during development of the Linux kernel:

 * Think, Think, Think.
-And think again before you decided to send a patch.
+And think again before you decide to send a patch.

 * Each time when you have changed something in the Linux kernel source code - compile it.
 After any changes.
 Again and again.
 Nobody likes changes that don't even compile.